 On this page, we’ve answered some key questions about applying to university and studying at ARU.
 We’ll continue to update this information as the coronavirus situation develops.

 You'll find further information on our FAQs page – this focuses on teaching and learning arrangements once you start at ARU, and student support services.

 The coronavirus situation continues to evolve rapidly and we’re monitoring the situation on a daily basis.

 We’re following the latest advice from Public Health England and the UK Government.
-Students starting returning to campus in September 2020, and we've worked hard to create a Covid-secure environment and manage the risk of coronavirus transmission.
+Students starting returning to campus from September 2020, though they have also had the option to learn online if they prefer.
+We've worked hard to create a Covid-secure environment and manage the risk of coronavirus transmission.

 We're providing regular updates to our community, including prospective students.